bimmerconnected/bimmer_connected/README.rst

 We currently test against :code:`flake8`, :code:`pylint` and our own :code:`pytest` suite.
 And please add tests where it makes sense.
 The more the better.

+See the `contributing guidelines <https://github.com/bimmerconnected/bimmer_connected/blob/master/CONTRIBUTING.md>`_ for more details.

 Thank you
 =========